deleidos/prototype-20150626/docs/INSTALL.md

 # Installation
 The following instructions provide the detailed steps to recreate the prototype on a CentOS 7 machine.
-The CentOS 7 machine can be either a bare-metal install or VM and running on premise or in the cloud provider of your choosing.
+The CentOS 7 machine can be either a bare-metal install or VM either running on premise or in the cloud provider of your choosing.
 The machine to run the prototype has the following minimum requirements:

 * 2.5GHz Dual-Core Intel or AMD CPU